Artwork © Yasin Isik

 Melanie is a plasma physicist specialising in fusion energy – a clean, green, safe energy for the future.
 She did her PhD with Imperial College London, spending the majority of her time at Culham Centre for Fusion Energy, Oxfordshire, the location of the largest fusion experiment in the world, JET.

-Melanie is currently Communications Consultant for Tokamak Energy, a private company aiming to accelerate the development of fusion energy by exploiting new technologies.
+From 2013 to 2022, Melanie worked as Communications Consultant for Tokamak Energy, a private company aiming to accelerate the development of fusion energy by exploiting new technologies.
 Tokamak Energy is combining novel High Temperature Superconducting magnets with the more efficient Spherical Tokamak design to make more compact fusion machines.
 Smaller, cheaper machines will lead to commercial fusion faster, which is a really exciting possibility.
 Have a look at the Tokamak Energy website.

-Melanie is an accomplished speaker who has delivered countless lectures at festivals, events and schools.
+Melanie is an accomplished, inspirational speaker who has delivered countless lectures at festivals, events and schools.
 She mostly speaks about the aurora, fusion energy, Everest and combining science with adventure.
 The theme across all of these things is the notion of “impossibles” – pushing the boundaries and doing things that have never been done before.

 See Speaking to find out about Melanie’s talks.